About FJP / Frequently Asked Questions

 No. FJP sets its own strategic priorities, programming, and advocacy work.
 Tides’ role is to provide administrative support and financial oversight.
 Though FJP and Tides are mission aligned, Tides does not influence FJP’s mission, leadership, or programmatic decision-making.
 Tides does not influence FJP’s position on criminal legal reform issues.

-Addressing Conspiracy Theories
+DEBUNKING THE Conspiracy Theories

 Does FJP tell prosecutors what to do?